pw22232/AIAREnhanced-Tech/Metadata/hybrid_cloud_environment.md

 - Galasa is responsible for initializing the test environment, generating necessary test data, executing the test, and validating outcomes.
 - All test results and artifacts are centrally archived, enabling streamlined report generation and detailed failure diagnostics.

-### 3270 Emulator
+## 3270 Emulator

+### Entry Level
 - This is used to imitate interactions with mainframe computers in a hybrid cloud environment.

+### Specialist
+- A critical component for emulating interactions with mainframe systems in a hybrid cloud configuration.

+## Application

-### Application
+### Entry Level
 - Represents the central part of the hybrid cloud application.
 - Includes several important parts for thorough testing.

+### Specialist
+- The "Application" represents the core entity within the hybrid cloud application, encompassing key components for end-to-end testing.

-### Web Browser
+## Web Browser

+### Entry Level
 - Symbolizes the user interface and how users interact with the application.

+### Specialist
+- Represents the user interface component and user interactions within the application.

+## Database

-### Database
+### Entry Level
 - Stores vital data for the hybrid cloud application.

+### Specialist
+- A pivotal component for storing essential data pertinent to the hybrid cloud application.

-### On/Off Premise Cloud
+## On/Off Premise Cloud

+### Entry Level
 - Indicates both internal and external cloud hosting options.

+### Specialist
+- Indicates the hybrid model of cloud hosting, encompassing both on-premise and off-premise cloud services.

-### Cloud Hosted Web Server
+## Cloud Hosted Web Server

+### Entry Level
 - A web server that's run in the cloud.

+### Specialist
+- Represents a web server infrastructure hosted within the cloud environment.

-### z/OS LPAR
+## z/OS LPAR

+### Entry Level
 - Represents a mainframe computing environment.
 - Includes components specific to mainframe technology.

+### Specialist
+- Denotes a mainframe environment, encapsulating components specific to mainframe technology within the z/OS Logical Partition (LPAR).

-### Batch Job
+## Batch Job

+### Entry Level
 - Signifies running batch processes on the mainframe.

+### Specialist
+- Represents the execution of batch processing activities within the mainframe environment.

-### CICS Application
+## CICS Application

+### Entry Level
 - Related to mainframe applications under the Customer Information Control System (CICS).

-#### Components

-### 3270 Emulator
-- A critical component for emulating interactions with mainframe systems in a hybrid cloud configuration.

-### Application
-- The "Application" represents the core entity within the hybrid cloud application, encompassing key components for end-to-end testing.

-### Web Browser
-- Represents the user interface component and user interactions within the application.

-### Database
-- A pivotal component for storing essential data pertinent to the hybrid cloud application.

-### On/Off Premise Cloud
-- Indicates the hybrid model of cloud hosting, encompassing both on-premise and off-premise cloud services.

-### Cloud Hosted Web Server
-- Represents a web server infrastructure hosted within the cloud environment.

-### z/OS LPAR
-- Denotes a mainframe environment, encapsulating components specific to mainframe technology within the z/OS Logical Partition (LPAR).

-### Batch Job
-- Represents the execution of batch processing activities within the mainframe environment.

-### CICS Application
+### Specialist
 - Pertains to applications running under the Customer Information Control System (CICS) within the mainframe context.